-b. liability for costs not included within the definition of Response Costs;
+b. liability for costs not included within the definitions of Past Response Costs or Future Response Costs;

 c. liability for performance of response action other than the Work;

 d. criminal liability;

 e. liability for damages for injury to, destruction of, or loss of natural resources, and for the costs of any natural resource damage assessments; and f. liability arising from the past, present, or future disposal, release or threat of release of Waste Materials outside of the Site.